There's an elephant in the meditation room.

 We’ve spent almost every single day since that morning in Sacramento researching the most compassionate way to build a commercially conscious company.
 But communities tend to make up their own minds so time will tell if you think we’ve found the right balance.

 What I do know is that our team spent months discussing different models with thousands of Insight Timer meditators and teachers.
 We also spent hours on the phone with friend and Insight Timer investor Bo Shao.
-(By the way, Bo recently launched a $100 million Conscious Accelerator to fund people who want to change the world, so if that’s you, call him.)
+(Bo recently launched a $100 million Conscious Accelerator to fund people who want to change the world, so if that’s you, call him.)

 I also know that if our ideas work and Insight Timer becomes sustainable, we will no longer have to depend on the generosity of others.
 Better still, thousands of meditation teachers will be supported with an income, so they can spend more time helping raise consciousness around the world.

-And finally, most importantly of all, our three million meditators will continue to have access to a free and meaningful daily meditation practice.
+And finally, most importantly of all, our 5 million meditators will continue to have access to a free and meaningful daily meditation practice.

 And that includes you.